splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

    podman rm -f my_running_container

-Private runners on ARM64 machines on AWS and GCP NEW
+Private runners on ARM64 machines on AWS and GCP
 --------------------------------------------------------------

 There are no special instructions to install or upgrade a Docker image running on an ARM64-based machine.
 You can deploy this image manually with Docker or Docker Compose, deploy it to Kubernetes hosted on AWS EKS, GCP GKE, self-hosted, or deploy it on AWS ECS.